thuongpx/code-challenge/problem-3/answer.md

 >  formatted: string;
 >}

->#1 interface FormattedWalletBalance is incorrect, should extends from interface WalletBalance.
+>#1 interface `FormattedWalletBalance` is incorrect, should extends from interface `WalletBalance`.
 Should update below:

 >```javascript
 >interface FormattedWalletBalance extends WalletBalance {